timetag/timetag.github.io/docs/python.rst

 - ``source``
     You can use Python generators functions that yields Clips as a source.
 The generator functions will be called many times, each time with a new Clip returned.

+- ``max_autofeed``
+    It allows ETA to fetch at most ``max_autofeed`` Clips from the generator.
+    This will be useful if you want to get each result per Clip, rather than get final result after the full generator is consumed.

 - ``return_results``
     Specifies if the dictionary of result should be returned.